|

 Electricity:

-water is safe to drink since it is chlorinated, it is
+Although tap water is safe to drink since it is

 Weights and Measures: